 “When you buy a vehicle service contract it outlines everything it covers,” Sutton explained.
 “The purpose is to extend your bumper-to-bumper coverage.”

 Truth is, many car owners trade in their vehicles because the factory warranty has expired and they don’t want to worry about repairs.

 Buying a used car with a vehicle service contract is a win-win situation: You save on depreciation of the vehicle and protect yourself from potentially pricey repairs, should they occur.

 Remember, new car values drop an estimated 30 percent in the first year.
 According to Edmunds.com, a car loses less than that in years two, three and four combined.
 That means a car buyer who purchases a car in its second year and owns it for three years saves a ton of cash, Edmunds.com notes.
 Which means buying used is SMART!

 And if that customer protects the used car with a vehicle service contract, there’s little left to worry about.

 Stop by Florida Fine Cars and take a test drive.
 Then drive home the car of your dreams and protect it with a vehicle service contract.

 We’re just around the corner, in West Palm Beach, Hollywood and Miami!

-Florida Fine Cars offers nearly 1,500 quality used cars for sale priced thousands below retail at its three locations combined with no dealer fee.
+Florida Fine Cars offers nearly 1,500 quality used cars for sale priced thousands below retail at its three locations combined.
 Florida Fine Cars dealerships are conveniently located in West Palm Beach near Palm Beach International Airport and just off Florida’s Turnpike, and in Hollywood and Miami.